project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 # fig.show()
 ```

+We can see that there are many times when the differences between the levels almost goes to zero.
+Let's look at two adjacent differences, level_150 and level_149

 ```python
 df_diff[["coupling","level_150","level_149"]].plot(x="coupling",figsize=(10,6));
 plt.ylabel("$\Delta E$ ($\hbar\omega$)");
 ```

-# Let's try and make of plot $\delta E_{min}$ vs coupling like Peter did

-To make a plot like Peters in his 2008 paper we essentially have to track the multiple minima you see in the above graphs.

-SJB does this by [tracking energy eigenvalues number 50 and 51](https://github.com/sbyrnes321/cf/blob/1a34a461c3b15e26cad3a15de3402142b07422d9/spinboson.py#L265).
-He tracks this by using `minimize_scalar` to find the precise mins.
-For now, I'll use `argrelextrema` to find the multiple min points automatically.
+To investigate these minimums, i.e. the enery gap at the anti-crossings, we can first start by using `argrelextrema` to get find the multiple local minimums.

+Let's join the levels together to make it more convenient.

 ```python
 df_diff_subset = df_diff[["coupling","level_150","level_149"]]